How to Make GIFs from 8mm and 16mm Home Movies

-Transfer film to Digital
+Transfer Your Film to Digital

-First, you need to get your 8mm film digitized frame by frame.
+First, you need to get your 8mm film scanned frame by frame.
 Most equipment to do this yourself is expensive and still requires you to invest in other materials needed to clean and repair bad splices.
 We recommend hiring a professional that can do this task for you.
 Be sure to ask for an image of each frame on a hard drive or other media along with your video files.
 Not only does this allow for you to post a single frame to share and make GIFs with, but you can also import the sequence of images into an NLE video editing software package without worrying about video codecs in the future.

 Image Editing Software